 Central campus network and security personnel must take immediate action to mitigate any threats that have the potential to pose a serious risk to campus information system resources or the Internet.
-If the threat is deemed serious enough, the computer(s) posing the threat will be blocked from network access.
-In addition, the Information Security and Policy (ISP) office is responsible for enforcing the campus Minimum Security Standards for Networked Devices and will block hosts from the network found to be out-of-compliance with these standards.
+If the threat is deemed severe enough, the computer(s) posing a threat will be blocked from network access.
+In addition, the Information Security Office (ISO) is responsible for enforcing the campus Minimum Security Standards for Networked Devices and will block hosts from the network found to be out-of-compliance with these standards.
 These guidelines specify how the decision to block is made and the procedures involved.

 These guidelines were developed in compliance with the UC Electronic Communications Policy: http://www.ucop.edu/ucophome/policies/ec/html/pp081805ecp.html.